Chic African Culture Africa Factbook

 8. The African continent has the world’s oldest populated area.

-9. Africa's Kalahari Desert is enormous; it stretches across seven African countries of Angola, Botswana a Democratic Republic of Congo, South Africa, Zambia, Zimbabwe, and Namibia.
+9. Africa's Kalahari Desert is enormous; it stretches across seven African countries of Angola, Botswana, the Democratic Republic of Congo, South Africa, Zambia, Zimbabwe, and Namibia.

-11. Approximately 90% of all cases of malaria worldwide occur in Africa.
+11. Approximately 90% of malaria cases worldwide occur in Africa.

-12. At hand are three dominant theories on how Africa received her name.
-“Afri”, the name of peoples in North Africa located near Carthage under Roman rule in modern Tunisia in the third century B.C., second is from the Greek word “Aphrike” meaning without cold and lastly in Latin, “Aprica” means sunny or always hot derived from the Egyptian sun God Ra.
+12. Here are three dominant theories on how Africa received her name.
+“Afri” is the name of people in North Africa located near Carthage under Roman rule in modern Tunisia in the third century B.C. second is from the Greek word “Aphrike,” meaning without cold, and lastly, in Latin, “Aprica” means sunny or always hot derived from the Egyptian sun God Ra.

 By 2025, there will be 30 million people younger than 24 years old living in Africa.